thepartly/reflectapi/docs/src/tutorial/creating-endpoints.md

 # Creating Endpoints

-Now that we have our types defined, let's create the API endpoints.
-ReflectAPI uses a specific handler signature that enables automatic client generation and consistent error handling.
+Now that we have our types defined, let's create the API endpoints. `reflectapi` uses a specific handler signature that enables automatic client generation and consistent error handling.

 ## The Canonical Handler Signature

-Every ReflectAPI handler follows this exact pattern:
+Every `reflectapi` handler follows this exact pattern:

 ```rust,ignore
 async fn handler_name(